brotzeit/rustic/README.md

 mode.

 ### Flycheck

-If you are running `lsp-mode`, you can view errors through your lsp client with `lsp-ui-flycheck-list`.

 In case you want to see clippy lints with flycheck, you can activate this checker and use the command `flycheck-list-errors`